Boise Depot Centennial

 Boise Depot Centennial Information

-The full schedule of events is still in the planning stages, but the official community celebration is expected to start the weekend of April 12, 2025, and continue through the 100th anniversary date of April 16, 2025.
+Check out the schedule of events below.
+The official community celebration is expected to start the weekend of April 13, 2025, and continue through the 100th anniversary date of April 16, 2025.
 Departments from across the city are working together to plan insightful, engaging and informative opportunities for residents and visitors to experience the Boise Depot and learn about its storied history in the City of Trees.
 Additional partnerships, artist calls and entertainment opportunities will be announced as plans are determined.
 Please bookmark this page and continue to check back as announcements are made!

 Boise Depot History